 - Leadership – Suggest plans, take initiatives, execute your plans, along with clarifying concepts, solving problems and summarizing the results and activities.

-The fact that technology changes at a fast pace, changes the scenario of the contemporary organizations.
+The fact that technology changes at a fast pace change the scenario of contemporary organizations.
 They tend to evolve and change rapidly.
 Consequently, along with working hard, an employee of such organizations must be willing to be flexible and must respond quickly to this rapid change.
-One must be open to develop adaptability features like communicating across cultures, ready to work in a multicultural work environment, respect for other’s religious and social belief systems and faith avoiding cultural and racial discrimination.
+One must be open to developing adaptability features like communicating across cultures, ready to work in a multicultural work environment, respect for other’s religious and social belief systems and faith avoiding cultural and racial discrimination.